davidchyou/PredictTerm/README.md

 By default, PredictTerm will report the position of terminator, the type, RDT and IT scores in BED6 format, relative to the input sequences.
 If input sequences are extracted from a genome and genomic positions of input sequences are available in BED6 format, PredictTerm will convert terminator positions into true genomic coordinates by providing it using the "-ref_bed" argument.

         perl PredictTerm.pl -pred test_set_ju/NC_000913.tt.pe.fna -out NC_000913_out_pe -ref_bed test_set_ju/NC_000913.tt.pe.bed

+**Scanning the whole genome**

+Because PredictTerm can slide along sequences to predict terminators and call types, and report the results in BED6 format, it has the capacity to scan for terminators in a genome and call types.
+We can use.

 Main input (detail below): fna file, [gff file of CDS positions]